Wolf Money(portfolio update for end May 2023)part 1

 I have seen more developers selling their freehold land for 99 leasehold status with them keeping the reversionary interest.
 The reasonableness for government to undertake those 99 years government land sale with reversionary interest due to the need for future tax revenue consideration is justifiable but I am not sure why private developers are able to alter the status of the freehold land, selling them as leasehold land with reversionary interest.
 Those who born out in the “correct family” would be guaranteed perpetual wealth for generations to come.
 The abolish of this rule is long overdue.
 Who made the most money from the recent Hari Raya bazaar?
 Your guess is as good as mine.
 The landlord.

 The importance of meritocracy is the ability for everyone to dream big and achieved success base on their own merit.
 Anyone from any background, race or religion and especially those from humble background must be able to see hope at the end of tunnel, they could one day succeed base on their own merit and ability.
 It will be sad to see, those having good ability are cast aside because they don’t have a strong enough connection.
 If those getting the top jobs are base on how powerful their connection is, Singapore will be a dead duck in the long run.
 Meritocracy is a heavy subject.
 Meritocracy can’t be left alone without the third hand of the government widening the space for meritocracy to strive.
 It also call upon the privilege group of our society to give up some of their entitlements.
 For people with abundance of wealth, one is accord with the best possible start in life.
 Ability to have access to huge capital is a big advantage that attracts the best opportunities in business, social and education which in itself is a powerful enough advantage for anyone to have.
-The concern of most parents are real, would my child be able get the same opportunity as we do?
+The concern of most parents are real, will my child be able to get the same opportunity as we do?
 Only time will tell.

 Part 2 will be coming up shortly.